grafana/grafana/docs/sources/packages_api/data/dataquery.md

 ## DataQuery interface

-These are the common properties avaliable to all queries in all datasources Specific implementations will extend this interface adding the required properties for the given context
+These are the common properties available to all queries in all datasources Specific implementations will extend this interface adding the required properties for the given context

 <b>Signature</b>